vfarcic/devops26/manuscript/06-env.md

 git push
 ```

 I> If you destroyed the cluster at the end of the previous chapter, we'll need to import the *go-demo-6* application again.
-Please execute the commands that follow only if you created a new cluster specificaly for the execises we'll perform next.
+Please execute the commands that follow only if you created a new cluster specifically for the exercises we'll perform next.

 ```bash
 jx import -b